 May 8-28, 2012.
 In connection with the grants made between May 8 and May 28, 2012, we received a draft valuation report, to be effective as of April 15, 2012, with a fair market value determination of \$18.67 per share, which we expected to be finalized shortly thereafter.
 On each grant date between May 8 and May 28, 2012, our board of directors or our compensation committee, as applicable, based on that valuation report, determined the fair market value to be \$18.67 per share.
 Our board of directors or our compensation committee, as applicable determined not to grant VARs with an exercise price that exceeded fair market value, and, therefore, approved grants with an exercise price of \$18.67 per share.
-Our board of directors or our completing a dissolution or liquidation when determining the fair value and exercise price, as those scenarios were not considered likely in the near term.
+Our board of directors or our compensation committee, as applicable did not consider the probability of completing a sale or merger or completing a dissolution or liquidation when determining the fair value and exercise price, as those scenarios were not considered likely in the near term.